MurageKabui/Windows-Backdoor/README.txt

 ```Batch
 -h or /? or /help
 ```
-Notice once installed, you can launch CMD from the lockscreen by pressing Shift button 5 works but once installed, general knowledge on how to naviate through cmd directories is needed.
+Notice once installed, you can launch CMD from the lock screen by pressing Shift button multiple times, from there, you ca navigate through directories, copy/move files, etc from the CLI.

-open media files in  a locked target computer you have physical access to modify files etc.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwNDExMjYwOSwtMTkwNzY0MTI5OF19
+eyJoaXN0b3J5IjpbLTM5MDYxNDg1MiwtMTkwNzY0MTI5OF19
 -->